By using this site, you agree to the Privacy Policy and Terms of Use.

 2. Aloo Tikki

 Aloo Tikki is a popular snack made from boiled potatoes and spices, shaped into small patties, and then fried until crispy.
-These golden brown patties are often served with spicy chutneys and tangy yogurt.
-The combination of flavors and textures—crispy on the outside and soft on the inside—makes Aloo Tikki a street food favorite.
+These golden brown patties are often served with spicy chutneys and tangy yoghurt.
+The combination of flavours and textures—crispy on the outside and soft on the inside—makes Aloo Tikki a street food favourite.

 3. Chole Bhature